GuyLeifer/Guy-Leifer-15-03-21/README.md

 ## Pop Up Picture
     On mouse over for 1.5 seconds, if you add a picture to the item, it will automatically appear in a Pop Up window.
+    In the purchase by store page, it will show a carousel with all the items of the store.
     You can cancel it by clicking on the background window.
 ![Pop Up](./images/popup.png "Pop Up")